 - A third-party plugin or theme is not compatible with the block editor.

-- You’re preference is using a page builder plugin, such as Elementor.
+- Your preference is to use a page builder plugin, such as Elementor.

 - You want to wait until Gutenberg is more stable and free of issues before changing over.
 A good reason actually because it still feels like it’s in beta.

-- Your posts and pages have content that would break when converting it to blocks.
+- Your posts and pages have content that would break when converting them to blocks.
 This is something that can happen.

 Whatever the case, restoring the previous WordPress editor is easy.
 Most people are planning to stay with the classic editor for as long as they can.

 Classic Editor Expiry Date